LaTroy Lewis: Oakland Raiders

 Lewis signed with the Oakland Raiders as an undrafted free agent on May 8, 2017.
 In the third game of the preseason, against the Dallas Cowboys, Lewis recovered a fumble for a 65-yard touchdown in the third quarter.
 He was waived by the Raiders on September 2, 2017.

 Houston Texans

 On September 4, 2017, Lewis was signed to the Houston Texans' practice squad.
 He was promoted to the active roster on November 29, 2017.

 On September 1, 2018, Lewis was waived by the Texans.

 Tennessee Titans

 On October 2, 2018, Lewis was signed to the Tennessee Titans' practice squad.
 He was promoted to the active roster on December 24, 2018.

 On August 31, 2019, Lewis was waived by the Titans.

 Houston Roughnecks

 On November 22, 2019, Lewis was drafted by the Houston Roughnecks in the 2020 XFL Supplemental Draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Coaching career

-Michigan Wolverines
+Michigan

-On February 21, 2022, Lewis began working as a graduate assistant for the University of Michigan Football team.
-He currently works with the inside linebackers.
+On February 21, 2022, Lewis began working as a graduate assistant at the University of Michigan.
+Lewis was part of the Michigan staff that won the National Championship in the 2023 season.

+Toledo

+On February 25, 2025, LaTroy Lewis was hired as the defensive line coach at the University of Toledo.